 Overtime is legally defined as all hours worked in excess of 40 hours in a workweek and is not measured by the day or by the employee's regular work schedule.
-For the purpose of calculating overtime, a workweek begins at 12:01 am and ends at midnight on Friday.
+For the purpose of calculating overtime, a workweek begins at 12:00 a.m.
+Saturday and ends at 11:59 p.m.
+Friday.